 Document Your Injuries

 Injuries sustained in a car accident may be severe or even seem insignificant, but documenting every symptom and mentioning every new development will help both your doctor and your lawyer.
 No impact is too small to mention if it may help award you more compensation later.
 Glossing over that small bump on the head and the resulting lack of sleep can cost you.

 Mental damage can also warrant compensation.
 Anxiety and post-traumatic stress caused by an accident can affect daily life as much as a broken leg.
 Note any changes in your mental condition after the accident, and if possible speak with a mental health professional who may be able to identify ways in which the accident has affected you beyond the physical.

 Document Your Losses

 Changes in physical or mental capabilities after an accident can result in permanent losses from many aspects of your life, document each of these as they occur.
 Monetary, occupational, recreational, and social losses are just some of the problems you should take note of.
 A detailed list of medical and other expenses resulting from your accident, as well as bills and receipts, will help justify your compensation.

 Working with a Car Accident Lawyer

 If you’ve been involved in a car accident, Harris & Graves can help.
 With convenient offices located in Columbia, Greenville, Conway, Spartanburg, Rock Hill, and Florence, Harris and Graves is dedicated to helping South Carolina residents receive the compensation they deserve.
-For more information, call us today or a fill out our form.
+For more information, call us today or a fill out our contact form.